 What is Churn Buster's Recovery Rate?

-This chart shows the normal distribution of recovery rate for hundreds of companies using Churn Buster.
+This chart shows the normal distribution of recovery rate for companies using Churn Buster.

 The average recovery rate is 50.3%.

-Of course, everyone wants to sit at the high end of this curve.
-But extremely successful businesses sit at the low-end of this range, using a similar process to companies at the high end of the curve.
+Of course, everyone wants to occupy the high end of this curve.
+But very successful businesses sit at the low-end, using a similar process to companies at the high end of the curve.
 How can that be?

 Churn Buster plays a role in moving companies to the right–often improving recovery rates by over 30% in the first few months.